Jiaaa1014/GoalCoach-React/README.md

 After `npm run eject`, there's bunch of dependencies show up.

-When using `webpack` I got the error about
+When using `webpack` then I got the error:
 ```
 Module build failed: Error: Using `babel-preset-react-app` requires that you specify `NODE_ENV` or `BABEL_ENV` environment variables.
 ```